flutter/devtools/CONTRIBUTING.md

 Most of the time, you will not need to run DevTools with the DevTools server to test your changes.
 You can run DevTools in debug mode as either a Flutter web or Flutter desktop app.

-> NOTE: though DevTools is shipped as a Flutter Web app, we recommend developing as a Flutter Desktop app whenever possible for a more efficient development workflow.
+> Note: though DevTools is shipped as a Flutter Web app, we recommend developing as a Flutter Desktop app whenever possible for a more efficient development workflow.
 Please see the [running on Flutter desktop](#running-devtools-on-flutter-desktop) section below for instructions.